Upscaling Plan for the Scottish Demo Forest

 • Increasing community engagement to advocate for nature-based solutions.

-• New approaches to restore the upper tree line where focus is shifted to the tree/shrub characteristics rather than the provenance alone.
+• New approaches to restore the upper tree line where focus is shifted to the tree/shrub characteristics.

 Access full content